 The organization’s purpose is to advocate for the protection of Mount Adams and the adjacent area.
 FOMA envisions the volcanic ecosystems of Mt.
 Adams as diverse and healthy.
 We work with the Forest Service and Yakama Nation, monitoring resource conditions, being part of the Mt.
 Adams District Collaborative and will take legal action when required.
 We share our love of Mt.
 Adams by sponsoring hikes and our annual fall one-day, science-based Mount Adams conference, which is open to the general public.
 Invited speakers address topics related to an annual conference theme such as Mt.
 Adams’ physical environment, culture, history, natural hazards, and natural resources management.
 Conference partners have included the Forest Service, Yakama Nation, and local non-profit environmental groups.
 Tables are available for speakers and local non-profit environmental groups to display and sell literature related to Mt.
 Adams (FOMA pre-approval required).

 So far, we’ve held two highly successful, 1-day, science-based conferences for the general public, both at the Trout Lake School—an appropriately fine venue at the base of the mountain.
 Our first conference, with the theme, “Mount Adams in a Warming Climate,” was held on Nov.
 11, 2011 and attracted 180 people.
+For a summary and speakers’ abstracts, go here.
 Our second conference, on Nov.
-3, 2012, focused on “Flora and Fauna of Mount Adams”, and 150 were in attendance Read the 2012 conference summaries, including speakers and abstracts online.
-2012 conference photos are shown below.
-See our gallery page for more photos.
+3, 2012, focused on “Flora and Fauna of Mount Adams”, and 150 were in attendance Read the 2012 speakers’ abstracts.
+A selection of the 2012 conference photos are shown on our gallery page.

 Become a Friend of Mount Adams